MikaelMayer/Editor/README.md

 Install node.js and run the following command:

-    npm install http-server-editor
+    npm install -g http-server-editor

-Now, to launch a reversible HTTP server in any folder, run any of the following synonym commands:
+Now, to launch a reversible HTTP server in any folder, run:

-    http-server-editor
     editor

+the longer version of this command is `http-server-editor`.
-then point your browser to http://127.0.0.1:3000
+Then, point your browser to http://127.0.0.1:3000?edit=true

 ## Supported features